SoftwareEngineeringDaily/sedaily-front-end/README.md

 ## Flow
 Flow status is in progress.

+## Testing

+Unit tests are written using [vue-test-utils](https://vue-test-utils.vuejs.org/), mocha and chai, and run with karma-webpack.
+Review existing tests in `test/unit/specs` for guidance for testing Vue components and other functions.

+An integration testing process is pending development.

 ## Pushing to Production
 Remember to `npm run build` and then ** commit all new files** and then `npm run deploy2` Works if done from master branch.